 In order to format numerical and other data as strings, one can specify the desired format with foreign code marked by "format".
 In this case, one can write a format specification, similarly to the printf statement of C, followed by a comma-separated list of arguments.
-This format specification is transformed into operations of the PAKCS library Format so that it must be imported.
+This format specification is transformed into operations of the library Data.Format (of package printf) so that it must be imported.
 For instance, the following program defines an operation that formats a string, an integer (with leading sign and zeros), and a float with leading sign and precision 3:

-''' {-# OPTIONS_CYMAKE -F --pgmF=currypp --optF=foreigncode #-} import Format showSIF :: String → Int → Float → String showSIF s i f = ''format "Name: %s | %+.5i | %+6.3f",s,i,f''
+''' {-# OPTIONS_CYMAKE -F --pgmF=currypp --optF=foreigncode #-} import Data.Format showSIF :: String → Int → Float → String showSIF s i f = ''format "Name: %s | %+.5i | %+6.3f",s,i,f''